chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 # Responder Usage and Behavior {#usage-recursive}

-There are (at least) two ways responders can handle responder usage.
-They share a common principle: private queries avoid using the same cache as non-private queries.
+There are two ways responders can handle a "CAP-TTL" Options.
-This has the effect of removing side channels from private queries.
-The two strategies described here work as follows:
+If the value is non-zero, responders MUST not cache any answer beyond the indicated time.
+If the value is zero ("0"), the final answer MUST NOT be cached at all.

+CAP-TTL values of "0" cause responders to not cache valid answers for any requestor.
+If requestor's request the same query again within the valid answer's TTL and a CAP-TTL value of "0," the responder will be forced to perform a wasteful lookup.
+There are (at least) two ways responders MAY adjust their cache policy to address this issue:

 1. Require responders to use per-client, segmented caches for private queries that are flushed when secure connections are torn down.
 2. Require responders to "ignore" cached responses and emulate fetch delays for queries (and responses) marked private.

-We describe each approach in more detail below.
+The following subsections describe these in more detail.

 ## Segmented Caches